oracle-devrel/oci-arch-queue-oke-demo/README.md

 ## Getting Started

-This section walks through the process of setting up the necessary environment ready to be used.
-To implement this, we will take advantage of a preexisting One-click deployment which will use the Resource Manager to run a Terraform configuration file.
-Then we'll add to that using the OCI Console to add the remaining elements, such as the Queue, manually so that you get to see the simplicity of configuration.
+ We will add our components using OCI Console.
 While working within the OCI Console, we will retrieve a number of details that will need to be added to the configuration of the different resources.
 Such as the Queue OCID.

 ### Prerequisites